The Honeymoon is Over! The Rise and Fall of Homebuyers’ Pandemic-Based Empathy

 - One homeowner wrote “How can I blame you when you are facing the same problems as my family, my company?”

-So we are now in September 2021, about 18-months into this pandemic.
+So we are now in October, 2021, about 18-months into this pandemic.
 You and I are totally ready for it to disappear, for this nightmare to be over.
 We both want and need normalcy.
-Although every one of your customers is experiencing pandemic fatigue, we are now heading into another series of lockdowns and increases in hospitalizations.
+Although virtually every one of your customers is experiencing pandemic fatigue, we have just recently headed into another series of lockdowns and increases in hospitalizations.
 We are all frustrated and anxious, no longer willing to listen patiently to excuses for delays and poor service.

 That is why…THE HONEYMOON IS OVER!